Kazutaka333/basicNN/README.md

 scipy

-## The following commands creates the environment to run this program
+## The following command creates the environment to run this program

     pip install virtualenv